-Andrew regularly appears in the High Court and County Court in all aspects of corporate and personal insolvency.
-He has experience in High Court claims involving high-value allegations of misfeasance and reviewable transactions in corporate and personal insolvency.
-Andrew regularly appears in extensions to administration orders and other matters related to the conduct of voluntary arrangements.
-He has made numerous appearances in applications to set aside statutory demands, orders for the sale of property, annulment of bankruptcy, income payment orders, applications to enforce compliance with office-holders, public and private examinations, and all other insolvency and company applications.
-He regularly handles winding-up and bankruptcy petitions.
+Andrew regularly appears in in all aspects of litigation concerning corporate and personal insolvency.
+He has extensive experience in High Court claims involving high-value allegations of misfeasance and reviewable transactions in both corporate and personal insolvency.
+Andrew regularly appears in extensions to administration orders and other matters related to the conduct of voluntary arrangements and liquidations.
+He has made numerous appearances in applications to set aside statutory demands, orders for the sale of property, annulments of bankruptcy, income payment orders, applications to enforce compliance with office-holders, public and private examinations, and all other insolvency and company applications.
+Some highlights of his experience are:

-- David Ingram (Liquidator of MSD Cash & Carry Plc) v Mohinder Singh, Surjit Singh, Kuldip Basi, Baljit Kuman, Dale Wholesale Limited EWHC 1325 (Ch); BPIR 1343 – Appearing (led by Jeremy Cousins QC) as junior counsel for the respondents in this ten-day trial, which concerned allegations of de facto directors, misfeasance, preferences, and an account arising from the liquidation of a cash-and-carry business
+- Ingram v Singh & Ors EWHC 1325 (Ch); BPIR 1343 – Appearing (led by Jeremy Cousins QC) as junior counsel for the respondents in this ten-day trial, which concerned allegations of de facto directors, misfeasance, preferences, and an account arising from the liquidation of a cash-and-carry business.

-- Viscountess St Davids v Chiron Partners FZE & Sigma 8 Ltd EWHC 3097 (Ch) – Acting successfully for the respondents in this high-value application to set-aside a statutory demand involving matters of bridging finance and the duty of mortgagees in selling secured property.
+- Viscountess St Davids v Chiron Partners FZE & Sigma 8 Ltd EWHC 3097 (Ch) – Acted for the respondents in dismissing a high-value application to set-aside a statutory demand involving matters of bridging finance and the duty of mortgagees in selling secured property.

 Andrew accepts instructions in all aspects of commercial law including urgent injunctions.
-He has appeared in multiple trials concerning contractual disputes, debt claims, restitution, breaches of fiduciary duties, and the sale and supply of goods and services.
-Andrew recently appeared before the Privy Council on issues of Escrow and Pre-Incorporation contracts.
+He has appeared in numerous trials concerning contractual disputes, debt claims, restitution, breaches of fiduciary duties, and the sale and supply of goods and services.
+A sample of his cases are as follows:

 - Rolle Family & Company Limited v Ena Louise Rolle UKPC 95; A.C.
 205; 2 W.L.R.
 1 – Appearing before the Privy Council as junior counsel for the appellant (led by Tom Dumont).
 The appeal was from the Bahamas, and concerned pre-incorporation contracts and contracts of escrow as they relate to the sale of land

-- Plant Handling Ltd v Universal Classic Cars Ltd – Acting as sole counsel for the claimant in a multi-track trial concerning commercial contracts and the sale of goods and services
+- Plant Handling Ltd v Universal Classic Cars Ltd – Acting as sole counsel for the claimant in a multi-day trial concerning commercial contracts and the sale of goods and services.

 - Smith (Personal representative of Hugh Smith (Deceased)) v Molyneux (BVI) UKPC 35; 1 P&CR 7 – Appearing before the Privy Council as junior counsel for the respondent (led by David Di Mambro).
 The appeal was from the BVI, and concerned adverse possession of land and unilateral licences of occupation.